 In clinical practice, failure of pharmacological intervention may necessitate trial of transpyloric feeding as a last resort.
 However transpyloric route cannot be recommended for preterm infants (McGuire and McEwan 2007) due to adverse effects such as greater incidence of gastrointestinal disturbances and some evidence of increased mortality.
 The fallback position when all intervention fails is to continue total parenteral nutrition until the feed intolerance settles.

-In conclusion mais varied reflecting the dilemma surrounding the definition of feed intolerance.
+In conclusion management of feed intolerance in preterm infants is varied reflecting the dilemma surrounding the definition of feed intolerance.
 They include pharmacological and biological interventions the efficacy of which is variable.
 Further trials are awaited for evidence based management of this common condition.